aletrejo/hidenseek/README.md

-# hidenseek
+# Hide and Seek Office Version by Ale, Miha and Nate
-Hide and Seek VR.
+Find the project specifications on the project's Wiki :)